 to the laundry, have taken themselves to the fields.

-Dreams of motion circle the Persian rug in a room you were in.
+Dreams of motion circle the Persian rug in a room

 On the beach the sadness of gramophones

 So much of this piece seems to be about ‘dreams of motion’—there is perambulation implied or stated in every line, though it is not so leisurely as it is mesmerized—and even ‘mesmerism’ has too much agency to truly capture the state of semi-wakelessness that Strand crafts.

 One moves through the piece, as I mentioned, in a kind of emotive haze whose disconnect is only heightened by the hard edges of certain phrases.
 Professors of English ‘tak[ing] their gowns/to the laundry’ ought to be a footfall on which the narrative of the poem could gather solid weight, but it is immediately undercut by the disembodiment of ‘have taken themselves to the fields’—as if the body, too, could be dropped somewhere and fetched later.
 The concreteness of ‘Persian rug’ and ‘gramophone’ are likewise compromised (so to speak) by a non-sequitor change of scene; the ‘dreams of motion’ that might lift the moving pattern off the rug into ghostly pavanes; and an ocean whose actions more closely mimic those of a nightshirt than a liquid element.

 Here again, an echo: this time of Dickinson’s :

 Because the Winds would find it out—

 And tell your Cedar Floor—